 How to kindle children’s enthusiasm for fresh and healthy foods?

 Most children are used to cooked foods containing flavour-enhancing ingredients.
 Try to incorporate beneficial rawfood components into your child’s existing meals.
 For example, any sliced sweet vegetables that your young one enjoys – very often diced vegetables are more popular than mixed salads.
 Ensure dishes contain cucumbers, carrots, peas or other seasonal vegetables.

 A different kind of soup

 If you have any fans at home of classic cooked soups, then try adding a side dish of mungo bean or lentil sprouts to the meal.
-Soups can also be supercharged with a handful of soaked or even germinated sunflower seeds, or by sprinkling a handful of walnuts around the edge of the plate.
+Soups can also be supercharged with a handful of soaked or even germinated sunflower seeds, or by sprinkling a handful of nuts around the edge of the plate.
 Over time, keep adding more and more of such rawfood to meals.

 Add fresh fruit to teatime meals every day, making the addition as playful and vivid as possible.
 Children will quickly become used to bits of fruit happily cut into all sorts of shapes, which they can also have a go at making themselves, perhaps with the aid of pastry cutters.

 Try to involve your kids in food preparation activities.
 Whether they are helping you lay the table, serve food, stack a fruit dessert, or mix a smoothie, participation in the preparation of meals for mum, dad, guests – and themselves – will help cement precious family-time rituals, and foster an increased enthusiasm for and appreciation of quality food.

 Blending takes centre stage